Delicate notes of garlic and white pepper combine with the rich depth of a creamy, cheesy sauce in this beautiful keto chicken alfredo.

 I love to make keto chicken alfredo with zucchini noodles, but you can substitute your favorite keto pasta here instead.
 Here are some ideas for you…

-- Use cauliflower rice instead.
+- Use cauliflower or broccoli rice instead

 Psst — SKIP shirataki noodles, their texture is too “gummy” for Italian food dishes.